 Other than the assertions of the Complainant, no evidence was presented that would lead this Board to conclude that the existing lease on the subject property is atypical, or that the existing rent is not reflective of market levels.
 The actual rent survey presented by the Complainant shows Canadian Tire store rents at approximately \$14.50 per s.f.
 The Respondents rent comparables support a rent level between \$12.00 and \$16.65 per s.f.
 The Board agrees that \$14.00 per s.f. is appropriate for the subject's retail area.
-Having said that, this Board is not convinced that the City's rent stratification is entirely without fault.
-The Board recognizes the challenges faced by the City in stratifying properties by class (size).
-However, there remains a problem with equity near the "break point" from one class to the next.
+Having said that , this Board is not convinced that the City's rent stratification is correct.
 In the marketplace, typical rent levels do not change suddenly and substantially at a specific size.
 While the City's stratification might be necessary to accommodate the "model" for mass appraisal purposes, it does not, in the Board's opinion, reflect typical market behaviour.

-The mezzanine rental rate of \$1.00 per s.f, and the gas bar at \$45,000 is not in dispute.
+The mezzanine rental rate of \$1.00 per s.f, is not in dispute.

 In total, The Respondent's capitalization rate study included 12 properties, to which typical rents, vacancy, and costs were applied to derive a typical net operating income.
 Upon review, however, there appears to be conflicting information about many of the properties.
 Of the 12 properties, the RealNet sales card reports a different capitalization rate from the rate reported by the City in six instances.
-Neither rate was verified for the Board.
+Neither rate was verified.
 Five transactions reportedly occurred outside of the valuation date, one was post facto, one is a sale lease back, six might be affected by excess land, and so forth.
 The board finds that four transactions are the least affected by extraneous influences.
 These are 5220 - Falsbridge Drive NE, 1990 - Southland Drive SE, 20, 60 - Crowfoot Crescent NW, and 800 Crowfoot Crescent NW.
 The average capitalization rate of the four is 7.715 per cent, and the median rate is 7.775 per cent.
 The Board adopts 7.75 per cent as the appropriate capitalization rate.

-Using the amended inputs, the revised assessment calculates to \$13,794,890.00
+Using the amended inputs, the revised assessment calculates to \$10,286,387.00

-The revised assessment is truncated to \$13,790,000.00.
+The revised assessment is truncated to \$10,280,000.00.

-DATED AT THE CITY OF CALGARY THIS DAY OF July, 2011.
+DATED AT THE CITY OF CALGARY THIS Ob DAY OF July, 2011.